ssenmosip/mosip-temp-documentation/Pre-Registration-Sprint10-Service.md

-PRG_PAM_DOC_018|Document Catagory code is invalid|empty document category code PRG_PAM_DOC_018|Document type code is invalid|empty document type code PRG_PAM_DOC_018|Language code is invalid|If language code is empty PRG_PAM_DOC_020|Demographic record failed to fetch|when rest call to demographic service failes PRG_PAM_APP_005|No data found for the requested pre-registration id|invalid preregistration id or data is not found for that preregistration id
+PRG_PAM_DOC_018|Document Catagory code is invalid|empty document category code PRG_PAM_DOC_018|Document type code is invalid|empty document type code PRG_PAM_DOC_018|Language code is invalid|If language code is empty PRG_PAM_DOC_020|Demographic record failed to fetch|when rest call to demographic service fails PRG_PAM_APP_005|No data found for the requested pre-registration id|invalid preregistration id or data is not found for that preregistration id
-PRG_PAM_DOC_012|Document table not accessible|access to document table failes PRG_PAM_DOC_009|Document upload failed|if the document & document details are failed to store
+PRG_PAM_DOC_012|Document table not accessible|access to document table fails PRG_PAM_DOC_009|Document upload failed|if the document & document details are failed to store

 ### PUT /documents/:preRegistrationId